CDLMarkus/QuantyFey/tutorial/tutorial.md

 > **Note**:
 > Weights using the linear model are just increasing/decreasing weights from one to the next calibration block.
-They dont require QC injections
+They dont require QC injections.
 > Non-linear models require QC samples.

 ### **Quantification**